Qengineering/YoloIP/README.md

 ------------

 ## Preparations.
-Now that you have your license key, a few settings are required for YoloCam to work properly.<br/>
+Now that you have your license key, a few settings are required for YoloIP to work properly.<br/>
 First of all, you need an internet connection.
 [This page](https://github.com/Qengineering/RPi-image#wifi) explains how to set up the WiFi connection on your Raspberry Pi.<br><br>
 Only if you have the **email** version, you need the following things to do.
 The GPIO version need no other settings at this point.
 + You need a Google account to redirect emails and save recorded clips.
 Since your personal login details are stored in the Raspberry Pi, we recommend a separate Google account for this application.
 Just for safety reasons.
 + Register your app with Google to get your email password.
-Follow the instructions on the Wiki page [Email notification](https://github.com/Qengineering/YoloCam/wiki/Email-notification) on how to set email traffic from your Raspberry Pi.
+Follow the instructions on the Wiki page [Email notification](https://github.com/Qengineering/YoloIP/wiki/Email-notification) on how to set email traffic from your Raspberry Pi.
-+ To get the authorization key from Google for gdrive, follow the guide on the Wiki page [Gdrive](https://github.com/Qengineering/YoloCam/wiki/Gdrive-installation#authorization-key).
++ To get the authorization key from Google for gdrive, follow the guide on the Wiki page [Gdrive](https://github.com/Qengineering/YoloIP/wiki/Gdrive-installation#authorization-key).
 You don't have to install gdrive.
 It's already on board.
 You only need the key.
 + Alter the settings to your personal Google account.
-See for extra information the Wiki page [Settings](https://github.com/Qengineering/YoloCam/wiki/Settings#settings).
+See for extra information the Wiki page [Settings](https://github.com/Qengineering/YoloIP/wiki/Settings#settings).
-  + `cam_name` Give a name to your YoloCam.
-Especially useful if you have more than one YoloCam working.
+  + `cam_name` Give a name to your YoloIP.
+Especially useful if you have more than one YoloIP working.
   + `email` The email address that receives the notifications.
 Note, `none` will block the mail traffic, but not the recording
   + `gmail` The gmail address associated with the Google account above.